ethereumclassic/Awesome-ETC/README.md

 - [Ethereum Classic Opportunities](https://etherplan.com/2019/08/14/ethereum-classic-opportunities/8614/)
 - [Ethereum Classic vs Ethereum 2.0, What is the Difference?](https://etherplan.com/2019/07/23/ethereum-classic-vs-ethereum-2-0-what-is-the-difference/8425/)
 - [Why Proof of Stake is Less Secure Than Proof of Work](https://etherplan.com/2019/10/07/why-proof-of-stake-is-less-secure-than-proof-of-work/9077/)
 - [How to Have a Vision for Ethereum Classic Without Creating a Governance Orgy](https://etherplan.com/2019/07/22/how-to-have-a-vision-for-ethereum-classic-without-creating-a-governance-orgy/8359/)
 - [The Ethereum Classic vs Ethereum 1.x Dichotomy](https://etherplan.com/2019/09/18/the-ethereum-classic-vs-ethereum-1-x-dichotomy/8752/)

+## Proof of Work

+Ethereum Classic is committed to Proof of Work as a Consensus mechanism.

+### [Dagger Hashimoto](https://github.com/ethereum/wiki/wiki/Dagger-Hashimoto) - Ethereum Classic's previous Proof of Work Algorithm.
+### [Ethash](https://github.com/ethereum/wiki/wiki/Ethash) - Ethereum Classic's current Proof of Work Algorithm.
+- [Ethash Design Rationale](https://github.com/ethereum/wiki/wiki/Ethash-Design-Rationale) - an explaination of Ethash's design.

+## Protocols

+Descriptions and implementations of Ethereum-related protocols.

+### [Swarm](https://swarm.ethereum.org/) - Swarm is a distributed storage platform and content distribution service.
+### [Whisper](https://github.com/ethereum/wiki/wiki/Whisper-pages) - A communication protocol for DApps to communicate with each other.

+## zk-SNARKS

+Verify knowledge of a secret without revealing it.

+- [Introduction to zk-SNARKS with examples](https://media.consensys.net/introduction-to-zksnarks-with-examples-3283b554fc3b) - A practical overview of zk-SNARKS.
+- [A practical beginner's guide to creating, proving, and verifying zkSNARKs](https://github.com/jstoxrocky/zksnarks_example) - Introduction to zk-SNARKS and implementation as a smart contract.
+- [zk-SNARKS: Under the Hood](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6) - Technical explanation of zk-SNARKS.
+- [zk-SNARKs in a nutshell](https://blog.ethereum.org/2016/12/05/zksnarks-in-a-nutshell/) - Technical explanation of zk-SNARKS.
+- [Practical zk-SNARKs for Ethereum EVM's](http://coders-errand.com/practical-zk-snarks-for-ethereum/) - A short and practical introduction to using zk-SNARKs.

+## Token Bonding Curves (TBC)

+Mathematically sound price-supply relationship curves.

+- [Bonding Curves Explained](https://yos.io/2018/11/10/bonding-curves/) - A thorough introduction to TBCs with code.
+- [Token Bonding Curves in Practice](https://tokeneconomy.co/token-bonding-curves-in-practice-3eb904720cb8) - Exploring a universal distribution of IP via non-fungible tokens and curation markets.
+- [Bonding Curve Playground](https://bondingplayground.netlify.com/) - An interactive bonding curve webapp.

+# Media

+## Blogs, Mailing Lists, Newsletters

+- [Etherplan](https://etherplan.com/) - Donald McIntyre's research, articles, & podcast about Ethereum Classic, Bitcoin, and decentralized applications.
+- [Messari](https://messari.io/asset/ethereum-classic) - Messari brings transparency to the cryptoeconomy.
+We want to help investors, regulators, and the public make sense of this revolutionary new asset class, and are building data tools that will drive informed decision making and investment.
+- [Week in Ethereum News](https://weekinethereumnews.com/) - A summary of everything happening in Ethereum each week.
+- [Ethereum Worldwide Meetups](https://www.meetup.com/find/?allMeetups=false&keywords=ethereum) - Meet up with the local Ethereum community via meetup.com.

+## Books

+- [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) - A developers guide to the operation and use of the Ethereum.
+- [Introduction to Ethereum and Solidity](https://the-eye.eu/public/Books/qt.vidyagam.es/library/humble-bitcoin-bundle/Introducing%20Ethereum%20and%20Solidity_%20Foud%20Blockchain%20Programming%20for%20Beginners/Introducing%20Ethereum%20and%20Solidity_%20Foundatiin%20Programming%20for%20Beginners%20-%20Chris%20Dannen.pdf) - Learn Solidity development from concept to deployment.
+- [Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations](https://www.goodreads.com/book/show/32762240-ethereum) - Learn about Ethereum (and blockchains) from an IBM blockchain liaison.

 ## Videos